Proof of Stasinski and Voll's Hyperoctahedral Group Conjecture

 It is natural to ask whether the converse of Proposition ~\ref{one_direction_general_t_conj} holds, and we conjecture that it does.

-\begin{conj} The two variable polynomial $xt+1$ divides $\sum_{w \in B_n^{I^c}} t^{l(w)}X^{L(w)}$ if and only if $0 \in I.$ \end{conj}
+\begin{conj} The two variable polynomial $Xt+1$ divides $\sum_{w \in B_n^{I^c}} t^{l(w)}X^{L(w)}$ if and only if $0 \in I.$ \end{conj}

-\begin{rem} This conjecture is true for all subsets $I \subset [n-1]_0$ with $n \leq 6$, as was verified by the computer.
+\begin{rem} Conjecture ~\ref{general_t_conj} is true for all subsets $I \subset [n-1]_0$ with $n \leq 6$, as was verified by a computer.
 However, we do not see a way to generalize the techniques used in this paper to prove Conjecture ~\ref{general_t_conj}.
-Note also that when we plug in $t=-1,$ we obtain the formula in Theorem ~\ref{result}, but $-x+1$ almost always divides $f_{n,I}(X)$ so long as $I \neq \emptyset.$ As such, Theorem ~\ref{result} does not appear to be very helpful in proving Conjecture ~\ref{general_t_conj}. \end{rem} \begin{rem} One potential approach to proving Conjecture ~\ref{general_t_conj} would be to use the map given by switching the sign of the first row, described in the proof of Proposition ~\ref{one_direction_general_t_conj}.
+Note also that when we plug in $t=-1,$ we obtain the formula in Theorem ~\ref{result}, but $-X+1$ divides $f_{n,I}(X)$ so long as $I \neq \emptyset.$ As such, Theorem ~\ref{result} does not appear to be very helpful in proving Conjecture ~\ref{general_t_conj}. \end{rem} \begin{rem} One potential approach to proving Conjecture ~\ref{general_t_conj} would be to use the map given by switching the sign of the first row, described in the proof of Proposition ~\ref{one_direction_general_t_conj}.
 This does not define an involution (or even an automorphism) of $B_n^{I^c}$ when $0 \notin I$, but it does define an involution when restricted to those elements with $w_{1,1} \neq 1$.
 So, one could reduce the support of the sum to those elements with $w_{1,1} = 1$.
 However, it is not clear how to proceed from here. \end{rem}